-We are delighted that you have joined with us to take part in the Early Career Professional Development Programme.
+We are delighted you have joined with us to take part in the Early Career Professional Development Programme.
 Education Development Trust is one of six providers appointed by the Department for Education to deliver a funded package of support to Early Career Teachers (ECTs).
 This package is an entitlement to strengthen ECTs' induction experience and give them the dedicated time and support they need to develop and thrive in their chosen profession.

 Education Development Trust is an international charity which aims to transform children's life chances by improving education around the world.
-We have a strong track record in leading DfE-funded national initiatives, and are known as an organisation which is dedicated to school-led delivery and collaborative school improvement, working with schools for schools.
-For this Programme, we are partnering with Teaching School Hubs, multi-academy trusts and other school-groups across the country as our Delivery Partners.
-This means that the training your ECTs and mentors receive has been designed centrally by a wide group of experts from within school and academia, and will be quality-assured nationally.
-However, it will be delivered by local school-based experts, who you will get to know, and who understand the unique needs of your school context.
-This Delivery Partner will be your main point of contact throughout the Programme, and will work with your school to help support your ECTs and mentors to be the best they can be.
+We have a strong track record in leading DfE-funded national initiatives and are known as an organisation dedicated to school-led delivery and collaborative school improvement, working with schools for schools.
+For this Programme, we are partnering with Teaching School Hubs, multi-academy trusts and other school-groups all across the country, as our Delivery Partners.
+This means that the training you and the ECTs receive has been designed centrally by a wide group of experts from within school and academia, and will be quality-assured nationally.
+However, it will be delivered by local school-based experts, who you will get to know, and who understand the unique needs of the school context in which you are working.
+This Delivery Partner will be your main point of contact throughout the Programme, and will work with you, your ECT and your school more widely to help provide the support needed.

 We believe the Programme we have created will go a long way towards helping schools meet current challenges.
-And we are particularly looking to you to help us support your ECTs and mentors as they embark on this exciting new stage in their professional development.
+We are looking to you to help us support all ECTs as they embark on this exciting (if daunting) new stage in their professional development.
+In turn, you will receive your own package of high-quality professional development, tailored to be sensitive and flexible to your workload, your expertise and your interests, and to contribute to your own career progression.